How (and why) the U.S. fails at cybersecurity

 The short answer to this question is: they can't.
 The time is long overdue for the U.S. government to step into American cybersecurity and data regulation practices and produce legislation similar to that already active in the EU.
 If that doesn't happen, then the future of the American consumer is less secure than ever before.

 While the U.S. has historically been loathe to regulate the practices of businesses in the name of capitalism, it's clear that something needs to change, and fast.
-If the U.S. won't pass comprehensive data handling, collection, and destruction legislation, then companies should at least be federally required to devote a larger percentage of their budget to cybersecurity.
+If the U.S. doesn't pass comprehensive data handling, collection, and destruction legislation, then companies should at least be federally required to devote a more significant percentage of their budget to cybersecurity.

 Cybersecurity is a real issue in the U.S., and it's past time for U.S. legislators and executives to take real action to help prevent further notable data breaches in the future.